 There are two books that describe Toyota’s kaizen method.
 The first is Toyota Kaizen Methods: Six Steps to Improvement (2011) by Isao Kato and Art Smalley.
 It is an excellent resource and clearly illustrates the connection to industrial engineering-based analysis of work.
 The second is Kaizen Express: Fundamentals for Your Lean Journey (2009) by John Shook and Toshiko Narusawa.
 It gives a very nice, concise description of TPS what will help focus you in your kaizen efforts.
 The Appendix shows you the forms and how they are used in kaizen.
 These books should be at the top of your list to buy, read, re-read many times, and put into daily practice.
 Please go back to the basics and master the basics.

 Finally, please reflect on the wise words of Fujio Cho: “The philosophy that makes [kaizen] possible is ‘Respect for People’.”
-Kaizen means IE-based process improvement that improve the human condition.
+Kaizen means IE-based process improvement that improves the human condition.

 Note: There has been declining interest in industrial engineering among business leaders over the last 30 years as manufacturing-based economies shifted to service economies.
 This, unfortunately, is a big mistake.
 Business leaders should be very interested in industrial engineering no matter what type of business or industry they are in.
 As interest in industrial engineering declined, interest in Lean increased.
 However, one cannot understand TPS or Lean without knowing about industrial engineering.
 This informs us of why so few businesses have been able to replicate Toyota’s success.
 So, start training your people in IE methods and never lose sight of the “Respect for People” principle in the application of Toyota’s IE methods.